Today I have 15 keto tips for beginners to this way of eating. These tips are based on my own experience, as well as what I have read from others.

 11. If Cravings Hit, Get Out Of The House

-Try using a printable habit tracker, like this one from Best Personal Planner.
+Try using a printable habit tracker.
+I have created one for you; just click this link.
 It is simple and helpful.
 Be sure to give yourself a treat for making it through a month, like a new top if you are losing steadily.

 12. Avoid Artificial Sweeteners

 If you have sweet cravings, you may find that artificial sweeteners act exactly the same as regular sugars do.
 We do not understand why these fake sugars act like regular white death, but they do for many people.